Brunei Entry Requirements

 Prohibited Items

-- Fireworks and explosives - prohibited without authorization
+- Firearms, ammunition, and explosives without specific prior authorization

 Restricted Items